Moscow and New York make the best use of new technologies in their city call–or contact–centres, finds a new study.

-Moscow developed its own AI-based virtual assistant in 2014 which handles 838,000 calls per month and, according to the city’s IT department, reduces the operators’ workload by 40 percent.
-Prior to a call, the robot has the citizens’ data ready like age and gender, usage of city apps, requested documents status, fines and debts owing.
+Moscow developed its own AI-based virtual assistant in 2014.
+It handles 838,000 calls per month and, according to the city’s IT department, reduces operators’ workload by 40 percent.
+Prior to a call, the robot has citizens’ data ready.
+This data includes age and gender, usage of city apps, requested documents status, fines and debts owing.

 Andrey Belozerov, Strategy and Innovations Advisor to CIO of Moscow, added that the study sheds light on the importance of smart technologies when communicating with residents.

-“Here in Moscow we are dedicated to further embrace AI technologies in our contact centre,” he said.
-“Our AI based virtual assistant works around-the clock-every day and this is something that a human cannot achieve.
+“Here in Moscow we are dedicated to further embracing AI technologies in our contact centre,” he said.
+“Our AI-based virtual assistant works around the clock every day and this is something that a human cannot achieve.
 We aim to disengage human operators from easy routine tasks and let them work with more complex issues.”